 What are the factors that we need to manage?
 Action Attributes 3.8.1 Factor: Disturbance No disturbance of archaeology by vehicles - see whole moor factors (Factor 3.1.3).
 All machinery used for capital works, such as heather cutting, to avoid damaging archaeological features.
 Contractors to be made aware of sensitive archaeology when working.
-Attributes: Disturbance by vehicle / machinery use, recreational or vehicle access

-3.8.2 Factor: Access and recreation No disturbance of archaeology by access and recreation - see whole moor factors (Factor 3.1.4).
+Attributes: Disturbance by vehicle / machinery use, recreational or vehicle access 3.8.2 Factor: Access and recreation No disturbance of archaeology by access and recreation - see whole moor factors (Factor 3.1.4).
 Grouse butts to be maintained according to Guiding Principles.
-Prioritise Cut Gate path for repairs and maintenance, according to specifications developed with Regional Archaeologist - see fig. 3.7 footpaths and tracks requiring maintenance/surfacing.
 Continued bi-annual HART monitoring of archaeology.
-Attribute: condition of grouse butts Attribute: Condition of archaeological features along access routes 3.8.3 Factor: Encroachment of trees, scrub or bracken 7.
+Attribute: condition of grouse butts Attribute: Condition of archaeological features along access routes 3.8.3 Factor: Encroachment of trees, scrub or bracken 6.
 Maintain visibility of archaeological features as set out in option UD13 (fig 3.8).
-8. Bi-annual monitoring of all archaeological features by HART team.
+7. Bi-annual monitoring of all archaeological features by HART team.
 Attribute: Maintain visibility of listed features